Everyone’s a eurosceptic

 The European Union is often criticised for being a ‘show’, far removed from its citizens.
 The Brussels machinery is widely seen as boring, bureaucratic and complex.
 “However in reality, in many things the EU is more transparent than a lot of its Member States”, says political scientist Patrick Bijsmans.
 He welcomes criticism, though.
 Whether you used to be for or against Europe, now I think everyone is a Eurosceptic in the true sense of the word—they don’t automatically assume that something is good, and that’s okay.”

-In the coming weeks, seven UM scientists will be shedding light on the European state of affairs as part of our series Maastricht, reflecting on Europe.
+Seven UM scientists shed light on the European state of affairs as part of our series Maastricht, reflecting on Europe.

 What is the importance of a united Europe in 2019?